Calderdale Stroud by car, distance and driving time

-The driving distance between Calderdale and Stroud is 174 miles.
-Travel time is 3 hours and 13 minutes by car.
+The distance between Calderdale and Stroud by car is 174 miles.
+The driving time is 3 hours and 14 minutes.

 From: Calderdale, County: West Yorkshire, England